polterguy/polterguy.github.io/endpoints/index.md

 None of these endpoints are really intended to be consumed in your own code, but only for internal usage by Magic itself.

-### GET magic/system/cache/list

-This endpoint returns the number of cache items on your server, optionally allowing you to page with the following query parameters.

-* __[limit]__ - Maximum number of items to return
-* __[offset]__ - Offset of where to start returning items
-* __[filter]__ - Filter key cache items must start with in order to be considered a hit

-The endpoint can only be invoked by a root user.

-This endpoint is to be considered obsolete and might change in a future version of Magic.
-This endpoint is not intended for you to consume in your own code.

-### GET magic/system/cache/count

-This endpoint returns the number of cache items in total on your server, optionally starting out with the _"filter"_ query parameter as their key.
-The endpoint can only be invoked by a root user.
-The endpoint requires the following argument(s).

-* __[filter]__ - Optional filter declaring _"namespace"_ of cache items to count

-This endpoint is to be considered obsolete and might change in a future version of Magic.

-This endpoint is not intended for you to consume in your own code.

 ### DELETE magic/system/cache/delete

 This endpoint requires an **[id]** as a query parameter, and will delete the associated server side cache item.
 It can only be invoked by a root user.
 The endpoint requires the following argument(s).

 * __[id]__ - Mandatory id of cache item to evict

-This endpoint is to be considered obsolete and might change in a future version of Magic.
-This endpoint is not intended for you to consume in your own code.

-### DELETE magic/system/cache/empty

-This endpoint completely empties your server side cache, optionally taking a _"filter"_ query parameter, which if specified will ensure only cache items _starting_ with the specified filter key will be deleted.
-The endpoint can only be invoked by a root user.
-The endpoint requires the following argument(s).

-* __[filter]__ - Optional filter declaring _"namespace"_ of cache items to evict

 This endpoint is to be considered obsolete and might change in a future version of Magic.
 This endpoint is not intended for you to consume in your own code.